Kushagra164/Passenger-Re-accommodation-for-a-planned-Schedule-Change/README.md

 - `excel-to-csv` Converts given excel files into csv format.
 - `csv-to-graph` Parses the csv files and creates our resulting 5 partite graph.
-- `graph-to-qubo` Formulates graph constraint into a QUBO matrix
+- `graph-to-qubo` Formulates graph constraint and contraints into a QUBO matrix
 - `qubo-to-binary` Solves the QUBO using an API to call D-Wave's cloud-based quantum computers
 - `edges-to-txt` Converts resulting QUBO solution into the resulting flight assignment for affected passengers
-- `txt-to-excel` Creates output excel files giving reassigned flights for affected passengers, along with flight solution statistics
+- `txt-to-excel` Creates output excel files along with flight solution statistics

   To run entire code do the following:
 - `make-install` Used to install requirements